radekg/kafka-protocol-go/README.md

 This is a fork of the Apache Kafka® protocol implementation from [grepplabs/kafka-proxy](https://github.com/grepplabs/kafka-proxy).
 This fantastic work is a great donor because it:

+- Uses minimal reflection.
-- Does not use reflection.
+- Does not use struct tags.
 - Does not use goroutines.
 - Does not use channels.